rana2852002/week3-ml/reports/eval_summary.md

 # Evaluation Summary — Week 3

-Fill this in after training a model.

 ## What you trained
-- Model family:
+- Model family: Logistic Regression
 - Preprocessing:
+  - Numerical features: median imputation
+  - Categorical features: most-frequent imputation + one-hot encoding
 - Key hyperparameters:
+  - max_iter = 500

 ## Results
 - Baseline metrics:
+  - ROC-AUC ≈ 0.50 (dummy classifier)
 - Holdout metrics:
+  - ROC-AUC = 1.00
-- Confidence intervals (optional):
+- Confidence intervals:
+  - Not computed

 ## Error analysis
-- Worst cases:
+- Worst cases occur for users near the decision threshold.
-- Any obvious leakage?
-- Next data fixes to try:
+- Potential target leakage from `total_amount`, which is closely related to the target.
+- Small dataset size may inflate performance metrics.

 ## Recommendation
-Would you ship this baseline?
-Why/why not?
+- Do not ship this model to production yet.
+- This model is a strong baseline for comparison.
+- Additional data and leakage mitigation are required before deployment.